samtools/htslib/samples/DEMO.md

 control than the previous one.
 The sam_index_build3 api provides an option to configure the number of threads in index creation.

-Index for a fasta/fastq file can be created using fai_build3 api after saving of the same.
+Index for a fasta file / reference data can be created using fai_build3 api after save of the same.
 It takes the filename and creates index files, fai and gzi based on compression status of input file.
-When fai/gzi path are NULL, they are created along with fasta/q file.
+When fai/gzi path are NULL, they are created along with input file.

     ...
     if (fai_build3(outname, NULL, NULL) == -1) {
     ...
 Refer: write_fast.c

-A tabix index can be created for compressed sam/vcf and other data using tbx_index_build.
+A tabix index can be created for compressed vcf/sam/bed and other data using tbx_index_build.
+It is mainly used with vcf and non-sam type files.

-    ...
-                if (tbx_index_build3(inname, NULL, shift, 1, &tbx_conf_sam) == -1) {
-    ...
-Refer: read_with_tabix.c

 ### Read with iterators